Showing 1 - 1 OF 1

 Home-based businesses are permitted on and off base.
 No business license is required but permission must be received from the sponsor's command, the base Legal Office and the Housing Office.
 Job-specific licensing such as a beautician's license may be from any state.

 Be sure to plan in advance for your overseas job search.
-Bring with you copies of college transcripts and professional licenses, as well as letters of reference and your resume.
+Bring with your copies of college transcripts and professional licenses, as well as letters of reference and your resume.
 Hand carry these with you; do not put them in your pack out.
 In addition, it is advisable to bring addresses, phone numbers, etc., for completing applications or for background checks.
 This information is often very difficult to gather once you have arrived overseas.

 Aside from the Fleet and Family Support Center employment classes that are available, we also offer classes specifically for your transition out of the military.
 All reservations for the below classes must be made through your command career counselor.

 This seminar is for separating military and pre-retirees.
 The class focus will be on job search strategies, interview skills, resume preparation, veteran’s benefits and the psychological preparation necessary for transitioning to a new career.
-Spouses are invited to accompany the transitioning service member.

 Unemployment benefits are on a case-by-case basis and are determined by your state of residence.
 Visit the website to search by state the contact information for your state of residence.